-Helping children overcome trauma
+Helping children and families overcome trauma

 WHAT IS TRAUMA?

 Adverse Childhood Experiences (ACEs), such as witnessing or experiencing abuse or neglect, addiction, homelessness, or divorce, have proven to keep a child’s brain from developing properly and increase the liklihood of chronic disease, mental illness, substance abuse, and violence.

 Children exhibit the effects of trauma in many different ways, including behavior issues in the classroom and at home, nightmares or sleepwalking, hypervigilance, bed-wetting, delayed developmental milestones, and the inability to regulate their emotions.

 We’ve learned that children are not trying to “push our buttons” or be “bad” with their behaviors.
 They are reacting to triggers they associate with trauma.

 Trauma-informed practices educate and include all stakeholders engaged with a child and his/her family.
 These interventions go beyond treating the symptoms of trauma and are directed at the relationship between trauma and its consequences.